Longboarding and skateboarding can be intimidating when first starting out.

 When I was younger, I would buy this at my local skate shop (which doesn’t exist anymore – RIP) and it was called grip gum.
 It’s super simple to use, you just make sure that the dirt on your griptape is dried up and you use this rubber bar just like an eraser.
 Some dirt patches can be stubborn and it’ll take a while to get off.

-If you're going to use one of these things, make sure you're holding it on the top end because otherwise there's a high chance you'll scrape your knuckles on the grip.
-And that it doesn't feel good at all.
+If you’re going to use one of these things, make sure you’re holding it on the top end because otherwise there’s a high chance you’ll scrape your knuckles on the grip.
+I’ve done it several times and it never feels good.

 6. Griptape Bubbles